Sergio Mendigutxia: Brunei

 In August 2024, after being previously linked to the club, Mendi finally joined the domestic team of DPMM FC, a football club owned by the Crown Prince of Brunei.
 He made his debut on 1 September 2024 against MS ABDB scoring twice in a 2–1 victory.
 In the second fixture against AKSE Bersatu on 19 October, Mendi scored five goals in a 6–1 victory.
 Three days later, he netted a brace at the Hassanal Bolkiah National Stadium against Indera SC which finished 2–0.
 He continued his hot form by scoring a hat-trick against BSRC FC on the 25th in a 6–1 win.
 On his fifth game for DPMM II against Lun Bawang FC on 8 November, Mendi scored five goals in a 12–1 rout.
 On the 24th of the same month, he scored a hat-trick against Wijaya FC.

 Mendi managed to score four goals in a 8–0 win against Panchor Murai FC after the league resumed on 11 January 2025, stretching his goalscoring record to 28 for the season.
 Later that month on the 28th, Mendi scored four goals in the 6–1 victory against Kota Ranger.
 Heading to the final match to decide the championship winner on 2 February, Mendi was on top of the goalscoring charts with 33 goals but a hat-trick by Willian dos Santos who trailed him by one goal before the game was critical in handing the title to DPMM II's rivals Kasuka FC, while also pipping the golden boot to the Brazilian's favour.

 Mendi would eventually gain silverware via the 2025 Brunei FA Cup, beating Indera SC 1–0 in the final on 18 May in which he was a starter.

+Maldives

+On 6 September 2025, Mendi joined Dhivehi Premier League side Maziya S&RC on a season-long deal.
+On his competitive debut at the 2025 Maldivian FA Charity Shield, Mendi gained his first silverware in the island nation after a 2–0 victory.
+He only took eight minutes to score on his league debut against TC Sports Club on 25 September in a 3–0 win.
+At the conclusion of the league in February 2026, Maziya were crowned champions with Mendi scoring the decisive goal against Odi Sports Club in their final fixture, ensuring that they were unbeaten all season.
+He also shared the top scorer accolade with Mohamed Naim and Ali Fasir with 12 goals.